curlysemi/Sisyphus/README.md

     ```
     If there are any errors, you will see output similar to the following:
     ```
-    'AProject' is not missing any files. :)
+    'AProject.csproj' is not missing any files. :)

-    BProject:
+    BProject.csproj:
     (1)    BProject/Controllers/SomeController.cs
     (2)    BProject/Models/Some/SomeModel.cs

-    CProject:
+    CProject.csproj:
     (3)    CProject/Views/Home/Default.cshtml

     File(s) were missing from project(s).
     ```
     If there were _no_ errors, you would see something similar to the following:
     ```
-    'AProject' is not missing any files. :)
+    'AProject.csproj' is not missing any files. :)

-    'BProject' is not missing any files. :)
+    'BProject.csproj' is not missing any files. :)

-    'CProject' is not missing any files. :)
+    'CProject.csproj' is not missing any files. :)

     ```